User Experience

 4. Transactional: Users ready to make a purchase or take a specific action

 By tailoring your content to match the specific intent behind search queries, you can significantly improve user engagement metrics and, consequently, your search rankings.
+Your user experience signals SEO performance relies heavily on aligning content with intent, as seen in Google Search Console data.

-Core Web Vitals: Google’s User Experience Metrics
+Core Web Vitals: Google’s user experience metrics

 • Largest Contentful Paint (LCP): Measures loading performance